czbiohub-sf/shrimPy/docs/mantis_usage.md

 ## Setting up the acquisition using `Mantis Acquisition Engine`
 1. Initialize two instances of micromanager to prepare both arms for acquisition.
    1. Micromanager *230208* version with  `mantis-LF.cfg` configuration.
-   2. Micromanager *090122* version with `mantis_LS.cfg` configuration.
+   2. Micromanager *230208 Nightly Build* version with `mantis_LS.cfg` configuration.
 ##### Micromanager with Label-free configuration
-2. Using the micromanager with the `label-free` configuration, set the `Imaging Path` propety group to `Epi`.
-Set the `Channel - LF` property group to `BF` and manually switch the microscope filter cube into position number `6`.
-This will allow you use BF on the epi camera.
+2. Using the micromanager with the `label-free` configuration, set `Channel LS` property group to `External Control`.
+This will reset the microscope to the default configurations including the filter cube to position 6.
+Then, set the `Imaging Path` propety group to `Epi`.
+Set the `Channel - LF` property group to `BF`.
 3. Focus the sample and check the focus is ~4700um.
 4. Engage autofocus.
 [For more details](#setup-autofocus)
 5. Switch to the `Imaging Path` to the `label-free` path and use the `KDC101` to adjust the position of `O2` and match the focal planes.